SMAC-Group/course_intro_statistics/slides/chapter1_03.md

  Roger Federer      18    81.80
 ```

-Notes: One can also extract colnames or rownames from a matrix.
+One can also extract colnames or rownames from a matrix.
 For example, on could extract the rownames vector of the matrix defined in this slide with:

 ```r
 colnames(mat)